Where Do We Go From Here as Americans?

-Mountvernon.org reminds us that we are not strangers to complicated processes and difficult decisions, “After four months of intense debate, the delegates finally came to an agreement, and on September 17, 1787, the Constitution as we know it was born.”
+Mountvernon.org reminds us that we are not strangers to complicated processes and difficult decisions, “After four months of intense debate, the delegates finally agreed, and on September 17, 1787, the Constitution as we know it was born.”

-George Washington wrote a letter to James Madison on November 30th, 1785, that read:
+George Washington wrote a letter to James Madison on November 30th, 1785 that read:

-If the former, let us, in all matters of general concern act as a nation, which have national objects to promote, and a National character to support—If we are not, let us no longer act a farce by pretending to it…”..
+If the former, let us, in all matters of general concern, act as a nation, which has national objects to promote, and a National character to support—If we are not, let us no longer act a farce by pretending to it…”..

 We need only look as far as the words of our first president to understand what being an American means.

-“It should be the highest ambition of every American to extend his views beyond himself, and to bear in mind that his conduct will not only affect himself, his country, and his immediate posterity; but that its influence may be co-extensive with the world, and stamp political happiness or misery on ages yet unborn.
+“It should be the highest ambition of every American to extend his views beyond himself and to bear in mind that his conduct will not only affect himself, his country, and his immediate posterity; but that its influence may be co-extensive with the world and stamp political happiness or misery on ages yet unborn.

 Do we love our country more than we love a singular politician?